Starting in 2019, every airline having international flights will need to monitor and report their emissions to their state of attribution.

 ICAO proposes different methods to calculate the consumed fuel.

 Airlines are free to choose among these calculation methods, as long as they maintain the same method throughout the scheme.
-They must also make sure that they comply with their national rules, since some method may be unauthorized by the state.
+They must also comply with their national regulations, which may restrist certain methods.

 - Method A (same as EU-ETS)